PatternPal/PatternPal/docs/docs/recognizers/strategy.md

 c. has executed the ConcreteStrategy via the Context class

 _Context class_
-a. has a private field or property that has a Strategy class as type
+a. has a private field or property that has the Strategy class as type
-b. has a function setStrategy() to set the private field / property with parameter of type Strategy	interface
+b. has a function setStrategy() to set the private field / property with a parameter of type Strategy
 c. has a function useStrategy() to execute the strategy.

 _Strategy interface_
 a. is an interface / abstract class	(duplicate if 4.d holds and the implementation / inheritance is correct)
 b. has declared a method
-  i. if the class is an abstract instead of an interface the method has to be an abstract method.
+  i. if the class is an abstract class instead of an interface, this method has to be an abstract method.
 c. is used by another class
 d. is implemented / inherited by at least one other class
 e. is implemented / inherited by at least two other classes